-Informational Priority or Year Responsible Party The City of Alpena shall continue to update Project is scheduled to begin Spring 2022 City; HAC & Marina Staff, Engineering Staff, and maintain potable water services City Council The City shall look to replace current fixed Waterways Grant Application for funding in City; HAC & Marina Staff, Engineering Staff, docks with adjustable floating docks.
-2023 City Council The City shall evaluate break wall Reaching out to community partners and Community Partners, Marina Staff conditions.
-Including maintenance, and service organizations of assistance.
-The rail updates as needed. painting could be the first "Marian Pride" project.
-The City shall look for improvements or City will analyze cost to obtain whether City; Engineering Staff, Harbormaster, reconstruction along Harbor Drive and improvements or reconstruction is needed Council Prentis Street. along Prentis Street in 2026 Dredge the City of Alpena Marina and Manual soundings are periodically taken to City; Engineering Staff, Harbormaster, continue to evaluate the 10 year dredge evaluate the need for a full survey.
-As of Council cycle. last fall, there was not a need Work to evaluate Operation & The City is in the process of evaluating the Harbormaster, City Manager, Maintenance based on cost and revenues vs expenses on an ongoing basis.
-City Clerk/Treasurer/Finance Director, incorporated Operations & Maintenance in An overall budget analysis will be the budgeting and Capital Improvement completed after the 2022-23 budget cycle.
-Plan Process.
-The City shall evaluate future expansion of Long Term Project currently scheduled City, Harbormaster seasonal docks & transient docks. after 2028 Fully adopt any programs and initiatives to Upon assumption of operations, the City Marina Staff, DNR Waterways state systems to coordinate with state. implemented the use of the DNR CAMIS system.
+Informational Priority or Year Responsible Party The City of Alpena shall continue to Project is scheduled to begin Spring 2022 City; HAC & Marina Staff, Engineering update and maintain potable water Staff, City Council services The City shall look to replace current Waterways Grant Application for funding in City; HAC & Marina Staff, Engineering fixed docks with adjustable floating 2023 Staff, City Council docks.
+The City shall evaluate break wall Reaching out to community partners and Community Partners, Marina Staff conditions.
+Including maintenance, service organizations of assistance.
+The rail and updates as needed. painting could be the first "Marina Pride" project.
+The City shall look for improvements City will analyze cost to obtain whether City; Engineering Staff, Harbormaster, or reconstruction along Harbor Drive improvements or reconstruction is needed Council and Prentiss Street. along Prentiss Street in 2026 Dredge the City of Alpena Marina Manual soundings are periodically taken to City; Engineering Staff, Harbormaster, and continue to evaluate the 10 year evaluate the need for a full survey.
+As of Council dredge cycle. last fall, there was not a need Work to evaluate Operation & The City is in the process of evaluating the Harbormaster, City Manager, Maintenance based on cost and revenues vs expenses on an ongoing basis.
+City Clerk/Treasurer/Finance Director, incorporated Operations & An overall budget analysis will be Maintenance in the budgeting and completed after the 2022-23 budget cycle.
+Capital Improvement Plan Process.
+The City shall evaluate future Long Term Project currently scheduled City, Harbormaster expansion of seasonal docks & after 2028 transient docks.

+Fully adopt any programs and Upon assumption of operations, the City Marina Staff, DNR Waterways initiatives to state systems to implemented the use of the DNR CAMIS coordinate with state. system.
 After evaluating options, the marina switched its reservation style to a slip specific reservation choice allowing boaters to choose their slip in advance.
-The City shall work with the MSWC to Ongoing Evaluation beginning Spring 2023 City, HAC, Harbormaster, MDNR, Council, evaluate seasonal changes in transient City Manager rates.
-The City shall work to have boat launch fees Ongoing Evaluation beginning Spring 2023 City, HAC, Harbormaster, MDNR, Council, support the total cost for boat launch City Manager maintenance.
-The City shall assure any new construction Ongoing process through the Capital Harbormaster, Council, City Manager, be analyzed for feasibility and future Improvements and budgeting process Planning Commission maintenance costs of the project(s) The City of Alpena has chosen to hold prices for the 2022 boating season to evaluate budgets based on actual revenue and expenses
+The City shall work with the MSWC Ongoing Evaluation beginning Spring 2023 City, HAC, Harbormaster, MDNR, to evaluate seasonal changes in Council, City Manager transient rates.
+The City shall work to have boat Ongoing Evaluation beginning Spring 2023 City, HAC, Harbormaster, MDNR, launch fees support the total cost for Council, City Manager boat launch maintenance.
+The City shall assure any new Ongoing process through the Capital Harbormaster, Council, City Manager, construction be analyzed for Improvements and budgeting process Planning Commission feasibility and future maintenance costs of the project(s) The City of Alpena has chosen to hol d prices for the 2022 boating season to evalua te budgets based on actual revenue and expenses